7 Proven Elements of the Best Legal Case Study Format for Blog Posts

 Q3: Can I include the client’s name and company?

-- If not possible: Anonymize the client (e.g., “a SaaS startup in the UAE”) and avoid using identifiable facts.
+• If permission is not possible: Anonymize the client (e.g., “a SaaS startup in the UAE”) and remove or generalize identifiable details like revenue numbers, locations, or names of other parties.

 Q4: What tone should I use?